vancouvercodingschool/code-102-guide/curriculum/class-03/demo/README.md

 Follow along with the presenter notes in the slides, to have students work through their first ACP cycles.

+Then, demo the process again, on your own machine.

-Show updating an existing file.
+Show the full cycle to update an existing file.

-Show adding a new file.
+Show the full cycle to add a new file.
+Include a markdown link back to the original file.